Linear structures in the set of non-norm-attaining operators on Banach spaces: The Set of Norm-Attaining Functionals

 Suppose that $X$ is a Banach space such that $B_{X^*}$ is $w^*$-sequentially compact.
 Note that this property is inherited to a $1$-complemented subspace of $X$.
 Having this in mind, the following version of \cite[Lemma 2.7]{BG} for group invariant linear functionals is clear.

-\begin{proposition} Let $X$ be a Banach space such that $B_{X^*}$ is w*-sequentially, and let $G$ be a compact group of isometries in $\Lin(X)$.
+\begin{proposition} Let $X$ be a Banach space such that $B_{X^*}$ is w*-sequentially compact, and let $G$ be a compact group of isometries in $\Lin(X)$.
 Let $M \subseteq \NA_G (X, \mathbb{K})$ be a norm closed separable subspace.
-Then $M^*$ is the canonical quotient of $X_G$. \end{proposition}
+Then, we have that $M^*$ is the canonical quotient of $X_G$. \end{proposition}